• HVE

 "The results show that someone who was vaccinated was on average 44 percent less likely to die in the three weeks after vaccination than in the weeks after."

-- This means that a vaccination that is only considered effective after two to three weeks is less effective after three weeks in terms of 'risk of death' than in the period in which it is ineffective.
+• This means that a vaccination that is only considered effective after two to three weeks is less effective after those three weeks in terms of 'risk of death' than in the first three weeks that are ineffective.
 This may be called a striking finding, especially since a vaccination should not have any systemic effect immediately after the jab (apart from the bizarre numbers).
 The obvious explanation is the HVE (Healthy Vaccinee Effect).
 People who were expected to die within one or a few weeks were no longer vaccinated.
 Then as a jabbed person you are left with only those who have a lower mortality rate, especially where the first few weeks are concerned.
 This is not due to the vaccination but to the selection of whether or not to vaccinate.
 This statement is underlined again in the report itself, I will come back to that.

 “Higher mortality risk after infection